• Skip to primary navigation

 What are real estate developer loans?

-Real estate developer loans are loans available to property developers.
-Therefore, it comes into play when a property developer spots a piece of land with significant potential but is short of funds to acquire it.
+In the case of Nigeria, these are loans available to any real estate company in Nigeria.
+It comes into play when a property developer spots a piece of land with significant potential but is short of funds to acquire it.
 In such a situation, the developer can simply obtain a loan to acquire and develop the property.
 Although property developers find it easy to obtain loans, it is often difficult for early developers.
 In reality, this is because they do not have a track record of successful development to earn the trust of loan givers.

 What are the conditions for obtaining a real estate developer loan in Nigeria?